tkeating/mt-plugin-post-office/README.md

     [Movable Type Tests] My first emailed entry!

 Additionally, specifying a category, Entry Title, and tags is easy.
-Specify tags with a leading hashmark; many tags can be specified.
+Specify tags with a leading hashmark; many tags can be specified separated by a comma (no space).

-    [Movable Type Tests] My first emailed entry! #PostOffice #Email
+    [Movable Type Tests] My first emailed entry! #PostOffice,#Email,#harrison ford,#microsoft xbox

 Lastly, send your email!